hpxmlwg/hpxml/guide/source/overview.rst

     * Enumerations: If your recommended field is a pick-list, please include enumerations.
 Enumerations may also need a definition.
     * Justification: Please provide a reason the data element is important to your energy efficiency program or market.
     * Duplication: Review the dictionary thoroughly to ensure you are not duplicating an already existing data element or enumeration.
 Concepts can be expressed in a number of ways and rather than adding additional data elements or enumerations, we can use this recommendation to better define existing elements.

-How to Use the Implementation Guide
-***********************************

-The HPXML Implementation Guide helps program administrators and software developers integrate HPXML into their operations and products.
-This guide is divided into two sections that are tailored to specific audiences.

-    * The Program Administrator Guide discusses the benefits of HPXML adoption and walks administrators through the process of goal setting, identifying data needs, data validation, testing, and quality management.

-    * The Software Developer Guide provides developers with information on versioning, document structure, XML element references, and use case validation.
-The section also provides links to sample HPXML files.

-HPXML is periodically updated to reflect changes in the needs of the market and the stakeholders that adopt the standard.
-Whenever a new version of HXPML is released, the Guide will be updated to reflect changes to the data standard and how it is being used in the market.

-For more information on HPXML, visit www.hpxmlonline.com.